Colin Braun

 Colin James Braun (/braʊn/ "brown"; born September 22, 1988) is an American racing driver.
-He is the 2014 and 2015 WeatherTech SportsCar Championship Prototype Challenge Champion and currently drives the No. 60 Meyer Shank Racing Acura ARX-06 for Meyer Shank Racing in the IMSA WeatherTech SportsCar Championship.
+He is the 2014 and 2015 WeatherTech SportsCar Championship Prototype Challenge Champion and currently drives the No. 60 Meyer Shank Racing Acura ARX-06 for Meyer Shank Racing in the IMSA WeatherTech SportsCar Championship, and the No. 25 Ram 1500 for Kaulig Racing part-time in the NASCAR Craftsman Truck Series.
 Driving the ARX-06, he was part of the winning team of the 2023 24 Hours of Daytona.
 He formerly competed in the NASCAR Camping World Truck Series and the Xfinity Series.
 He lives in Charlotte, North Carolina.

+Early life

+Braun was born in Ovalo, Texas.
+He grew up in a family involved in professional auto racing.
+His father Jeff Braun is a race engineer and his brother Travis Braun is a screenwriter.

 Racing career

 Braun started out his racing career at the age of six, racing quarter midgets.
 At the age of eight, he went international, competing for factory kart racing teams in countries such as Monaco, Spain, France, and Japan.
 At the age of fourteen, he moved to cars, winning championships in Formula Renault TR 1600 and Formula TR 2000 Pro Series.